miningape/coding-challenge/README.md

 Initially I used a variable but I didn't like this because it wasn't very extendable, and just seemed like a very bad approach although I don't have a specific reason for this.

 I considered using an external solution, storing in a DB, redis or file.
-For the first 2 they required external applications to be running on the server, and I don't like that in the context of a coding-challenge.
+For the first 2 they required external applications to be running on the server, and I don't like that in the context of a coding challenge.
 For the last, I didn't want the runtime to be affected by slow IO operations.

 ## Protocol
 I used TCP because I am somewhat familliar with it and it didn't